yeti-switch/doc/en/web-interface/system/yeti-ui-system-admin_users.rst

 Admin Users
 ~~~~~~~~~~~

 Users that have access to this YETI WEB interface.
-This section allow to control credetials for Yeti Admin interface and :ref:`Yeti Admin API <admin_api>`
+This section allow to control credentials for Yeti Admin interface and :ref:`Yeti Admin API <admin_api>`

 Attributes:
 ```````````